Tour Montparnasse: Criticism

 The tower's simple architecture, large proportions and monolithic appearance have been often criticised by Parisians for being out of place in Paris's cityscape.
 As a result, two years after its completion the construction of buildings over seven storeys tall in the city centre was banned in Paris.
-This ban was lifted in 2015.
+This ban was lifted in 2015, though it was reinstated since 2023 following the construction of Tour Triangle.